Medicare Appeals Procedures

-If you do not agree with the Administrative Law Judge’s (ALJ’s) dismissal, you may appeal to the Medicare Appeals Council (MAC).
+If you do not agree with the Administrative Law Judge’s (ALJ’s) dismissal, you may appeal to the Medicare Appeals Council (the Council).
 Other parties may appeal too.
-We call an appeal to the (MAC) a “request for review.”
-The Medicare agency may also ask the MAC to review the ALJ’s dismissal.
+We call an appeal to the Council a “request for review.”
+The Medicare agency may also ask the Council to review the ALJ’s dismissal.

-If the MAC does not review the ALJ’s dismissal on the appeal of a party or at the request of the Medicare agency, the QIC, or QIO reconsideration determination is binding.
+If the Council does not review the ALJ’s dismissal on the appeal of a party or at the request of the Medicare agency, the QIC or QIO reconsideration determination is binding.

 You may appoint an attorney or other person to represent you.
-Legal aid groups may provide legal services at no charge.
+Some legal aid groups may provide legal services at no charge.

 What to Include in Your Appeal

 Your appeal must identify the parts of the ALJ’s dismissal with which you disagree, and explain why you disagree.
 For example, if you believe that the ALJ’s dismissal is inconsistent with a statute, regulation, Medicare agency ruling, or other authority, you should explain why the dismissal is inconsistent with that authority.

 You should use form DAB-101 to appeal.
 Your appeal may also be made in writing.
 Your written appeal must include:

 - the date of the item or service;